 News and Insights

 We expect that consolidation and centralization of decision making will continue in healthcare delivery.
-Anticipated challenges from a commercialization perspective include continued efforts to centralize buying decisions in cross functional committees, and the latter by offering new, high-level collaboration opportunities, like risk-sharing.
-In fact, U.S. integrated delivery networks (IDNs) will expand their influence over outpatient prescribing, as they move to value-based payments and go at-risk for patient outcomes.
-Physician employment by IDNs will stabilize and systems will work to influence product decision-making as they try to gain control over variation in cost and quality.
+Anticipated challenges from a commercialization perspective include continued efforts to centralize buying decisions in cross functional committees, and additional restrictions regarding customer engagement.
+U.S. integrated delivery networks (IDNs) will expand their influence over outpatient prescribing as they move closer to value-based payments.
+Systems will try to influence product decision-making as they try to gain control over variation in cost and quality.

 Given this outlook, what’s next?
 We recommend these key action steps:

-- Craft compelling economic & clinical value propositions that resonate with key stakeholders.
+- Craft compelling databased economic & clinical value propositions that resonate with key stakeholders.

 At Numerof & Associates, we help pharmaceutical manufacturers achieve these key action steps for success in today’s evolving healthcare landscape.
 From competitive strategy and ensuring evidence to demonstrate value to commercial model innovation and implementation we have solutions.
 Read more about our perspectives and solutions for the pharmaceutical industry and see our case studies.